bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-‘Okāsaṃ me bhante thero detu vinaya-kathaṃ kathetuṃ.’
+‘Okāsaṁ me bhante thero detu vinaya-kathaṁ kathetuṁ.’

-‘Namo… (×3); Buddhaṃ Dhammaṃ Saṅghaṃ namassāmi.’
+‘Namo… (×3); Buddhaṁ Dhammaṁ Saṅghaṁ namassāmi.’

 ‘Vinayo sāsanassa āyū'ti.
-Karotu me āyasmā okāsaṃ ahan-taṃ vattukāmo.’
+Karotu me āyasmā okāsaṁ ahan-taṁ vattukāmo.’

 ‘*Ven. sir, please give permission to speak on Vinaya...
 Vinaya is the life of the religion.
 I ask for permission from the ven. one: I wish to speak about the Vinaya.*’

-Reply: ‘Karomi āyasmato okāsaṃ.’
+Reply: ‘Karomi āyasmato okāsaṁ.’

 ‘*I give you the opportunity, venerable.*’